cyanogilvie/tcl-tomcrypt/doc/tomcrypt.md

 package is routinely tested by running its test suite (which aims at full coverage) through valgrind.
 The `make valgrind`, `make test` and `make coverage` build targets support these goals.

+## SOURCE CODE

+This package's source code is available at https://github.com/cyanogilvie/tcl-tomcrypt.
+Please create issues there for any bugs discovered.

 ## LICENSE